 - c.
 Net-Zero Energy and Stormwater Treatment - Net Zero Energy (NZE) through a combination of energy efficiency and renewable energy systems.
-One hundred percent of the required stormwater treatment through green infrastructure. - Public developments will meet the above Net-Zero Energy and stormwater treatment standards unless it is technically infeasible, not cost effective, and situationally inappropriate.
+One hundred percent of the required stormwater treatment through green infrastructure. - Public developments will meet the above Net-Zero Energy and stormwater treatment standards. unless it is technically infeasible, not cost effective, and situationally inappropriate.
+(Deleted by Planning Commission on June 4.
+Staff continues to recommend inclusion of the language, "unless it is technically infeasible, not cost effective, and situationally inappropriate.")
 Site characteristics including density, building typology and City budgetary constraints may limit the feasibility of reaching NZE or 100% stormwater treatment.
 This will be evaluated by City staff with the development application on a case-by-case basis.